btrask/zzdbg/README.md

 Breakpoints might be possible in the future using something like [JS-Interpreter](https://github.com/NeilFraser/JS-Interpreter) or [Acorn](https://github.com/acornjs/acorn).
 However, a bookmarklet-based debugger has the limitation of not necessarily being able to see all of the page's code.
 The problem is, any code that could possibly call the function where the breakpoint is set also needs to be interpreted/instrumented.

 ### Known issues
 In general zzdbg does a pretty good job working within browsers' security rules.
 On pages where `eval` is blocked by Content-Security-Policy, there is an "eval2" substitute, but it is more limited.
+If you want to edit a cross-origin script, just run zzdbg again in the new window and it will link up with the main document.

-Only tested in Firefox Mobile.
+It's only been tested in Firefox Mobile.

 ### Development notes
 The coding style is "idiosyncratic" because I'm writing it entirely on my phone.
 Some compromises are made to keep the code short enough to fit in a bookmarklet as well.